-The Court has made clear that the above list of factors is only indicative and has underlined that all the facts relevant to the particular case must be taken into consideration when assessing the reputation of the earlier mark (14/09/1999, C-375/97, Chevy, EU:C:1999:408, § 27).
-Other factors may be found in Court case-law dealing with enhanced distinctiveness through use, or in WIPO's Joint Recommendation.
+The factors listed above are only indicative.
+All the facts relevant to the particular case must be taken into consideration when assessing the reputation of the earlier mark (14/09/1999, C-375/97, Chevy, EU:C:1999:408, § 27).
+Other factors may be found in case-law or in WIPO's Joint Recommendation.
 Therefore, depending on their relevance in each case, the following factors may be added: record of successful enforcement; number of registrations; certification and awards; and the value associated with the mark.